Low Testosterone in Women

 Although most studies are on men, it's helpful to look at what we know about testosterone and inflammation in men to understand the potential implications for women.
 Of course, studies in women would be ideal, but we have to work with the information we have.

-One study found that low testosterone was associated with higher levels of markers of inflammation like tumor necrosis factor-alpha (TNF-alpha).
+One study found that low testosterone was associated with higher levels of markers of inflammation like tumor necrosis factor-alpha2 (TNF-alpha).
 TNF-alpha is involved in several inflammatory conditions like Crohn's disease, rheumatoid arthritis, and more.
 On the other hand, testosterone could also help reduce inflammation in the body because it inhibits the expression of inflammatory molecules.

-Low testosterone levels are linked to metabolic syndrome (a group of conditions that increase the risk for heart disease, stroke, and diabetes), heart disease, and increased mortality.
+Low testosterone3 levels are linked to metabolic syndrome (a group of conditions that increase the risk for heart disease, stroke, and diabetes), heart disease, and increased mortality.
 One reason for this may be inflammation.

 It also helps regulate fat tissue and blood sugar metabolism, so these functions can go awry when levels are low.
 When patients are concerned about weight gain or inability to lose weight, testosterone is one hormone that I make a point to check.